Treatment of Cervical Spondylosis with Degenerative cervical myelopathy: Cervical spondylotic myelopathy

 The same research team also gives us a good idea of the progression of treatments that lead to unsure surgery recommendation

-As symptomatic treatments, pain medication, topical agents, anti-inflammatory drugs, antidepressants, anticonvulsants, non-steroidal anti-inflammatory drugs and opioid can be applied, and bed rest and assist devices, such as a brace, are recommended for local stabilization.
+As symptomatic treatments, pain medication, topical agents, anti-inflammatory drugs, antidepressants, anticonvulsants, non-steroidal anti-inflammatory drugs, and opioids can be applied, and bed rest and assist devices, such as a brace, are recommended for local stabilization.
 However, once the symptoms of myelopathy, such as gait disturbance and disorders of fine motor movement in the hand develop, appropriate recovery is not expected with conservative treatments.
-The patient moves onto surgery.
+The patient moves on to surgery.

 The research cited above comes from 2011, in a new study from August 2017, doctors at the Fujian Medical University in China published research in the medical journal Medicine that evaluated the effectiveness of various surgical interventions for the management of cervical spondylosis due to the ossification of the posterior longitudinal ligament.
 (4)

 What is interesting in this study is that the doctors found success in treating patients surgically in a manner similar to the concepts of Prolotherapy.
 Let’s look at this fascinating comparison in bullet points:

 - The Chinese doctors found that cervical fusion for cervical spondylosis due to the ossification of the posterior longitudinal ligament worked better if it was performed early in the patient’s diagnosis.